uviclibraries/raspberrypi/act-5.md

      The parameter `gpio.RISING` specifies calling the function when the state changes from low to high.
 Alternatively, `gpio.FALLING` could have beem used for high to low or `gpio.BOTH` for either case.

 ## Pulse Width Modulation
+12. Connect an LED to pin 25 like in the blink example.
+13. Create a Python file named `fade.py` and enter the following:
+     ```
+     import RPi.GPIO as gpio
+     from time import sleep

+     pin = 25
+     gpio.setmode(gpio.BCM)
+     gpio.setup(pin, gpio.OUT)

+     pwm = gpio.PWM(pin, 100)
+     pwm.start(0)

+     for dc in range(0, 100, 1):
+         pwm.ChangeDutyCycle(dc)
+         sleep(0.05)

+     for dc in range(100, 0, -1):
+         pwm.ChangeDutyCycle(dc)
+         sleep(0.05)

+     pwm.ChangeDutyCycle(0)
+     ```
+     Pin 25 is assigned pulse width modulation and the duty cycle (duration  of very fast pulses) is increased then decreased incrementally.
+14. Upon running this program, the LED will appear to get brighter then dimmer.

+## Analog Input
+15.